elinven/rsschool-cv-old/cv.md

 ## About me

 _I am creative, hardworking and purposeful._
+I work as software developer and business analyst for many years.

 My goals:

 1. Finish my studies in RS School in Javascript by the end of summer 2021.